fabiankmroh/KSEA_App/README.md

 SQLite's simplicity, small footprint, and ease of use make it a popular choice for embedded systems, mobile apps, and local data storage.
 It follows the basic principles of relational databases and provides a subset of SQL features.

 To dive deeper into SQLite, you can explore its official documentation and experiment with creating tables, inserting data, and running queries using SQLite command-line tools or libraries in your preferred programming language.

+## 2024/05/19: Restoration + Basic Foundation
+### Key Lessons:
+- Organize Supervisors' Instructions on a Note --> **Ensure your goal is aligned with the supervisor**
+- Knowledge over Implementation: The code can be properly implemented and edited once I have a solid knowledge of how it works.
+Although it may take some time, it is important to read the tutorial thoroughly.
+Some tutorials may only give the source code and has little explanation as it already assumes that the reader (i.e. I) will have a full intuition in the system.

+### To-Do List:
+- Restore `.db` file
+   - Export Schema into `.sql` file
+- Create Single User Application
+   - Implement all functions that users will experience except for the authentication portion
+   - Sketch page interaction table on a paper
+- Separate Git Branch:
+   - `Main`: Functioning Basic Applications
+   - `Login`: Experimenting Login Logic
+   (Even if system fails while experimenting with the login logic, the main system will still be able to function and be restored if needed)